-As the external auditor of the Centre, we have been engaged to perform agreed-upon procedures regarding financial information related to two contracts between the Centre and the European Commission.
+As the external auditor of the Centre, we have been engaged to perform agreed-upon procedures regarding financial information related to one contract between the Centre and the European Commission.
 Our work in this area is conducted in accordance with International Standards on Related Services applicable to agreed-upon procedures engagements.
-The first engagements related to these two contracts have been completed and reports on factual findings have been issued.
-The second engagements are planned to be performed in the fall 2011.
+The third engagement related to this contract is planned to be completed over the summer 2012.